 The problem is, these cheapies are mostly designed for local pilgrims and/or business travellers.
-Their occupants are overwhelmingly, men traveling alone.
+Their occupants are overwhelming, men traveling alone.
 And you didn’t seriously expect the lock on the door to work well, did you?

 The vast majority of these cheap budget hotels — and their other clients — are totally safe.
 But just to be sure, always check that your door does, in fact, lock to keep your valuables safe.
 Even better — bring your own padlock instead of using the hotel’s.
 Never take a room on the first floor where someone could break a window to get in.
 And a room with no windows is better than a room with windows on the same wall as the door.

 You’ll almost always be able to find a room that meets those standards and fits in your budget of 5 dollars a day.
 So don’t settle for anything less.